To save or load a project, make sure a SD card is inserted, hold 2ND and press save/load to enter the menu:

 To exit the Save/load menu, press save/load or 2ND .

-Saving an existing project creates a backup file on the SD card, for example “BACKUP_PROJECT1”, to always keep an old version of your project.
+Saving an existing project creates a backup file on the SD card, located in the directory "BACKUP/", to always keep an old version of your project.
 This backup is not displayed on the LOAD project list.
-If you want to load it, rename the file, for example “PYRA_PROJECT1”.

 Select "<" to delete the last character.
 Select "SAVE" to validate.